ddnexus/pagy/docs/api.md

 ---
 # API

-The whole core structure of Pagy is very simple: it is organized around 3 small files of just ~100 lines of code in total:
+The whole core structure of Pagy is very simple: it is organized around 3 small files of just above 100 lines of code in total:

 | File                                                                                 | Description                                                                                                                                                |
 |:-------------------------------------------------------------------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------|